A. Nathan’s confrontation.

 5. (11-12) Adversity against David.

-“Thus says the Lord: ‘Behold, I will raise up adversity against you from your own house; and I will take your wives before your eyes and give them to your neighbor, and he shall lie with your wives in the sight of this sun.
-For you did it secretly, but I will do this thing before all Israel, before the sun.’ “
+“Thus says the LORD: ‘Behold, I will raise up adversity against you from your own house; and I will take your wives before your eyes and give them to your neighbor, and he shall lie with your wives in the sight of this sun.
+For you did it secretly, but I will do this thing before all Israel, before the sun.’”

 a.
 I will raise up adversity against you from your own house: The Living Bible translates adversity as “rebellion.”
-God warned David that because he troubled another man’s house, God will allow trouble to come upon David’s house – from within the house.
+God warned David that because he troubled another man’s house, God would allow trouble to come upon David’s house – from within the house.

 b.
 I will take your wives before your eyes and give them to your neighbor: As David violated another man’s wife, so another will violate his wives.
 This was fulfilled in 2 Samuel 16:21-22.